The Adventures of the American Rabbit: Plot

 The story begins just after the birth of Robert Rabbit (Barry Gordon).
 As his parents and friends welcome him into the world, a mysterious old rabbit who walks with a cane greets young Rob and disappears.
 The old rabbit shows up a few more times throughout Rob's childhood, always disappearing after making comments or inquiries about his talents and attitude.
 One day, when Rob's parents become endangered by a falling boulder, he sprints toward them and changes into a striped and star-spangled superhero on golden rollerskates.
 The old rabbit reappears and tells Rob that he is the American Rabbit, capable of changing into superhero form when he sprints and changing back to normal when he says his own name.

 Rob decides to try to keep his superpowers a secret and moves to the city.
 He finds a job as a piano player at the Panda Monium, a nightclub run by a panda named Teddy and a female rabbit named Bunny O'Hare.
 The club is harassed by a gang of jackals who run a Mafia-style protection racket.
 When Teddy refuses to buy insurance from them, they return on their motorcycles during a White Brothers show and wreck the club.
 Bunny and Teddy organize a march and rally the next day, and Walt (Kenneth Mars), the Jackals' well-dressed boss, orders them to ride their motorcycles in the march.
-They cause a distraction while Walt's buzzard destroys the cables that support a bridge the marchers are crossing, but the American Rabbit stops the bridge from collapsing.
+They cause a distraction while Walt's buzzard destroys the cables that support the Golden Gate Bridge as the marchers are crossing it, but the American Rabbit stops the bridge from collapsing.
 Teddy then announces his plans to do a cross-country tour with the White Brothers, which will allow him to raise enough money to rebuild the Panda Monium.

 An irritated Walt orders the Jackals to kidnap a gorilla (Lorenzo Music) named Ping Pong and turn him against the American Rabbit.
 They take him to a secret lair in the Grand Canyon and threaten to drown him unless he fights the American Rabbit for them, but Rob discovers that Ping Pong is missing.
 He sends Teddy, Bunny, and the White Brothers rafting down the river and is captured by the Jackals, but manages to turn into the American Rabbit and rescue Ping Pong.